LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- **GUI**: Added detailed tooltips, improved sorting
 	- unrestricted vehicle loading (ignores both weight and volume)
 	- unrestricted unit load (ignores weight).
 You can now pack a full backpack without external shenanigans.
+- **Quick Equip**:
-- **Vehicles Starter Kit** Vehicles from the garage now come with a starter kit, including medicine, 600 bullets of primary ammo (requires loaded mag), and AT/AA launchers (arsenal numbers updated).
-Only loads **CUP** single use launchers.
+	- Vehicles from the garage now come with a starter kit, including medicine, 600 bullets of primary ammo (requires loaded mag), and AT/AA launchers (arsenal numbers updated).
+Only loads **CUP** advanced single use launchers.
+	- Arsenal's Quick Equip option now also adds ACE medicine set to the player when using random loadout (i.e. respective rebel loadout is not specified by commander).
 - **Survival fix for player APCs/Tanks**: less chance for a vehicle explosion
 	- Health pool resets to 51% damage if vehicle is not destroyed, while keeping components broken.
 	- Vehicle can be completely destroyed completely only with a high damaging shell or explosion (i.e. covering 49% of a health pool in one shot).